If you are a cigar smoker and would like to get specific help with getting a burial insurance, call us, we’ll gladly assist you!

 So you’re here reading this page because you want to buy a high-quality burial insurance plan on the cheap… Right?

+Why do smokers pay more for life insurance?
+Simply put, people who smoke are at a higher risk of dying than nonsmokers.
 It’s not a secret that burial or final expense premium rates for tobacco and nicotine users are almost twice as expensive from what NON-tobacco or nicotine users pay for.

 Not to mention the possibility of an increase in cancer.